Enterprise-CMCS/macpro-base-template/docs/docs/z-new-project-creation.md

     - Copy the HTML version of the Maintainability tag.
 Keep this in a notepad for use later in these instructions.
 1. Update project specific values in your codebase; commit and push them to the master branch.
     - Open and edit acme/.envrc
         - Update the value for PROJECT.
-Shorter is usually better, as it is used extensively for namespacing purposes.
-It should be all lower case, only contain letters and hyphens, and be unique in the target AWS accounts; that is, there should not be two repositories deploying to the same AWS account that use the same PROJECT value.
+            - This value is used extensively in deployment, as it drives project namespacing.
+It is what enables us to run many products in one AWS account ,if need be.
+            - This value is typically related to your project name.
+However, it does not need to match exactly, or really at all.
+            - To that point, a shorter name is preferred, as it will be put in many resource names.
+For instance:  this repository, macpro-base-template, has a PROJECT value of just 'base'.
+That's enough to be indicative of what project owns a resource with that tag, but not so long to be askward.
+            - Once you've chosen a new project name during project creation, changing it can be extremely difficult.
+So take a minute and make sure it's what you want.
     - Open and edit acme/README.md
         - Find all `https://enterprise-cmcs.github.io/macpro-base-template/` and replace all with the url to your GitHub Pages docs site.
         - Find all `https://cmsgov.slack.com/archives/C04D6HXJ3GA` and replace all with the url to your project Slack channel.